joshukraine/ofreport.com/content/articles/2023-06-07-countdown.md

 Our route will take us north through the mountains towards Krakow, Poland, and from there we’ll drive east to the Ukrainian border.
 If all goes well, we will arrive at our home in L’viv sometime in the late afternoon.

 Please pray specifically for our crossing at the border.
-We are bringing quite an array of personal belongings — everything from clothes to coffee machines, furniture, kitchenware, computers, and even a large pair of large Yamaha speakers which will be needed for our summer outreach.
+We are bringing quite an array of personal belongings — everything from clothes to coffee machines, furniture, kitchenware, computers, and even a pair of large Yamaha speakers which will be needed for our summer outreach.
 Pray that the customs officials will not try to charge us some kind of import tax.

 Despite the chaos of an international move, our ministry is moving forward on several fronts.
 Here are a few of brief updates…